 4. Don’t be a one-person army

 Losing your best friend and getting over the breakup can generate a lot of mixed emotions.
 While processing them is a task only you can complete, others can always make you a cup of tea for comfort.
 And I’ve found that relaying your experience can sometimes give you the clarity you need.
+At Bonobology, we offer professional help through out panel of licensed counselors and therapists.
+Their guidance can help you navigate this tumultuous patch in your life.
+You can truly count on us.

 5. Managing the mutuals